Chef Carlos Asseph

 I cooked at 2 restaurants in Downtown Asheville.

 -The Foggy Mountain.
 Bar Food.
 Small kitchen.
-Very dirty.
-Bad food.
-Rude cooks.
 The chef was a very honorable chef who did his best to keep that ship straight.
 They had fun working which was good.
-But I couldn't tolerate the dirtiness of the place.
-When I finished cleaning that kitchen I left.
 I learned to assemble and to prepare.
-Most important for me was a very good knife sharpening clinic by the chef.
-I learned to rotate the walk in.
+Most important for me was a very good knife sharpening clinic by the owner.

 -Village Wayside Bar and Grill.
 Bar food and a small saute with noble recipes.
 Pretty clean.
 The chef Paulie was a great chef and a good person.
 The food was over-salted but clean and fresh.
 I learned to bread their fish with cream and butter.
 I blanched fries, chips, prepped a pantry station and serviced.
 I will come back to Asheville one day and cook there again.